mertakcin/Scrapy-BestSellerBooks-in-Kitapyurdu/README.md

 You need to install;

   * Scrapy Framework (pip install scrapy)
-  * You would need to install Scrapy Framework to your conda environment.
+  * You might need to install Scrapy Framework to your conda environment.
 To do that, check out the documentation(https://docs.scrapy.org/en/latest/intro/install.html)

 You need to write `scrapy crawl books` to run the code.